 Even so, he did set a new British record of 73.5m for one of his Calgary jumps.
 It’s a long way behind the World Record 253.5m jump made by Stefan Kraft in 2017.

 Nevertheless, even though he did not win any medals, Eddie, the passionate underdog, certainly won the hearts of the world.
-Everyone loves someone who gives it their all, especially when all of the odds are against them.
 Many people argued that this displayed the true spirit of the Olympics.

 Eric ‘The Eel’ Moussambani